Severe drought tests faith in government among war-weary Afghans

 The Taliban, meanwhile, are often fed directly by the local population, in addition to getting supplies provided by foreign backers such as Pakistan, Johnson said.

-International aid organizations have issued an urgent appeal for drought aid.
+Call for aid International aid organizations have issued an urgent appeal for drought aid.
 Aid organizations recently revised their plan for humanitarian action in Afghanistan, calling for $547 million this year, increasing their request by 27 percent due to the drought’s severity.

 “Without quick action, the number of families and gravity of suffering will grow exponentially and that will end up costing us much more later,” United Nations Humanitarian coordinator Toby Lanzer told Stars and Stripes.